simonmichael/shelltestrunner/README.md

 <h3>Old (1.x) format</h3>

-This format is also supported for backward compatibility, but deprecated.
-Test files contain one or more individual tests, each consisting of a one-line shell command, optional expected standard output and/or error output, and a (required) exit status.
+Another format is supported for backward compatibility.
+Here, test files contain one or more individual tests, each consisting of a one-line shell command, optional input, expected standard output and/or error output, and a (required) exit status.

 ```bash
 # COMMENTS OR BLANK LINES